 - It increases digestion and decreases heart rate and respiratory rate.

-- Basically, it undo the effects of the sympathetic nervous system after a stressful condition.
+- It undoes the effects of the sympathetic nervous system after a stressful condition.

 - The stimulation of the parasympathetic nervous system causes: